Pawel-96/GFields/README.md

-Small code for convenient Gaussian random field with user-provided power spectrum.
+Small code generating Gaussian random field with user-provided power spectrum.
 The code computes using GPU with CUDA.

 ## Requirements